comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 Overview of the average execution times (ms), total number of HTTP requests, average number of results, correctness, and number of timeouts across all 12 **complex** queries.
 </figcaption>
 </figure>

+Update complex results table once experiments are done {:.todo}

+In each table, make the rows with highest correctness bold.
+{:.todo}

 These results show that there are combinations of approaches that achieve a very high level of correctness for discover queries, and an average level of correctness for short queries.